 Bathtub Safety Grab Bar

 It will fit almost any bathtub, you just have to tighten it to the side of the tub and that’s it.
-No tools required and you can remove it when not in use too.
+No tools are required and you can remove them when not in use too.

 Bathroom Safety Handrail